 Cardinal Kids Club

-Cardinal Kids Club will be an after-school expanded learning opportunity for kids in Kindergarten through fifth grades, launching fall 2017.
+Cardinal Kids Club will be an after-school expanded learning opportunity for kids in Kindergarten through fifth grades (launched fall 2017).

-The program will provide after school care, including homework assistance, snacks, and active play.
-However, students will also have the opportunity to take part in hands-on learning activities that are STEM (Science, Technology, Engineering and Math) driven and are aligned with Nebraska readiness standards.
+The program provides after school care, including homework assistance, snacks, and active play.
+However, students also have the opportunity to take part in hands-on learning activities that are STEM (Science, Technology, Engineering and Math) driven and are aligned with Nebraska readiness standards.

 Boone Central Schools is working in partnership with the Boone County Foundation Fund to create a model that is community driven and capitalizes on the resources that are available within Albion and the surrounding areas.

 Stay up today on all things Cardinal Kids Club on Facebook: @CardinalKidsClub

 A lack of childcare across Boone County isn’t a new concern.
 For the last several years, the Boone County Foundation Fund has been proactively gaining knowledge, considering solutions, and working with other local groups to determine the right answer to meet the needs of area parents and children.
 Boone Beginnings Early Childhood and Family Development Center will provide childcare and high-quality programming for up to 80 children from ages of six weeks through preschool.
 Located in the county hub of Albion, Boone Beginnings will offer childcare, parent education, and a support network for all licensed childcare providers in Boone County.